ardation/helpline-nextjs/docs/gratitude.md

 ﻿# Gratitude

-​
-Find A Helpline has only been made possible due to the contribution of our valued partners and contributors, who span the globe.
+​Find A Helpline has only been made possible due to the contribution of our valued partners and contributors, who span the globe.
-​

 ## Helplines

 Our heartfelt thanks to the 1,400 helpline partners that provide free emotional support to people, all over the world.
-​

 ## Partners